 It is a good idea to set up a few types of feeders and experiment with different brands and flavors of suet as well as different brands of sunflower seeds to help you figure out what your woodpecker visitors will enjoy best.
 These two types of foods are excellent sources of fats and proteins for energy.
 This will aid in their survival during the harsh winter months and the breeding season for exhausted parents feeding themselves and their offspring.
 The good spacing of feeders is also beneficial for decreasing the chances of spreading diseases and make sure to clean your feeders frequently.
 Also, I always think the more feeders the better, because of competition with other bird species.
 Hairy woodpeckers can be quite aggressive at feeders and this may deter the smaller birds from coming to feed.
 This will bring me to my next point in making sure you are identifying these species correctly using a few tools and resources.

 A female hairy woodpecker feeding suet to her young.

 A male downy woodpecker feeding suet to his offspring.

 Tools and Resources

 Now that you have both species of woodpeckers coming to your feeders, I would recommend taking photographs of the two species for comparison.
 There is also the free Merlin Bird ID App for instant bird identification.
-You can learn all about that here.
 If you like to do things the old school way, like me, you can observe your photographs and consult field guides for proper identification or doing internet research as well.
 I am always referring to books for help and doing research on The Cornell Lab of Ornithology All About Birds.
-For more resources, you can also check out my resource page here.
-For the field, I would also recommend taking photographs, a good pair of light weight binoculars and field guides.
+For more resources, you can also check out my resource page.
+For the field, I would also recommend taking photographs, a good pair of lightweight binoculars, and field guides.

 If you look for these key points as I have discussed to identify the difference between the hairy and downy woodpecker, you should have great success.
 I hope these points have helped you and remember to listen, as well as observe.
 Happy birding!